 In a Collaborative Learning environment, employees can help each other better understand their work and gain valuable visibility into other departments, which helps them stay aligned on global strategy and promotes critical thinking across teams, even when working remotely.
 This team interdependence and group work translate to employees becoming more invested in the company as a whole, and being part of a learning community and sharing knowledge lead to higher employee satisfaction.

 Another valuable benefit of promoting knowledge sharing within your company is to reduce the risk of brain drain.
 In a top-down environment, employees amass institutional knowledge—a client’s likes and dislikes, the specifics of a technical process—and use that knowledge to do their jobs well.
 But when they leave, all that valuable information goes with them.
 When a company promotes knowledge sharing, institutional information can be shared and accessed, even after an employee moves on.

 To create an effective Collaborative Learning environment, your most important tool is the right Collaborative Learning platform.
 Collaborative Learning platforms like 360Learning allow companies to easily and inexpensively create courses targeted to their employees’ needs.

 Collaborative Learning platforms offer several key advantages over traditional Learning Management Platforms and Learning Experience Platforms.
 For one, they make it faster, easier, and cheaper to create courses, since courses are created by employees as needs arise.

-Creating an effective Collaborative Learning environment requires moving away from instructor-led, top-down learning.
-And like any sustainable learning ecosystems, it takes effort to put into practice.
+Creating an effective Collaborative Learning environment requires moving away from an instructor-led, top-down teaching strategy.
+And like any sustainable learning ecosystem, it takes effort and problem-solving to put into practice.